YARC-Official/Genrelizer/README-draft.md

 That said, if you notice something that is _truly absolutely unambiguously_ a mistake and not just a divisive decision, then please do issue a correction through a pull request.

+### Can I submit a pull request to add a new standard genre?
+**Not without prior discussion.** Adding a new standard genre is a pretty big decision that requires changes on the YARG side in addition to in Genrelizer.
+You're welcome to float ideas in our Discord or Reddit communities, but don't make a pull request as your first step.

 ### What is the policy on potentially-problematic/offensive genres or genre names?
 This breaks down to a few subcategories.